Buggr

 • A GitHub account

-• An LLM provider — Anthropic (recommended), OpenAI, or a local LLMAnthropic is most robustly tested.
-Local requires a capable machine.
+• An LLM provider — Anthropic (recommended), OpenAI, or a local LLMAnthropic works best.
+Local LLMs need a beefy machine.

 $ npm run dev

-See the README for full environment setup including GitHub OAuth and Anthropic API configuration.
+Check the README for full setup including GitHub OAuth and API keys.